about Nathan Horner

 August 28th - October 10th 2010, 82 North Broadway, Nyack, New York.

-Please see the Home page of this site to see a list current and past exhibits.
+Please see the Home page of this site to see a list current and past exhibits, in the upper right side of the page.

 Horner lives in Hollywood, California and works full-time for a large format graphic printing company in Burbank.
-He is also a recognized Inventor.
+He is also a recognized Inventor, being awarded a Patent in July of 2018 for a medical device, The Tarsus Eyelid Patch.
 Nathan continues to be a recognized figure contributing to the culture and the visual history of Southern California, Hollywood, and wherever life's travels take him.

 "When I am dead and gone, the only color that will represent me will be the color on my canvases."